-17 Interpretation and Conclusions
+18 Interpretation and Conclusions

-The understanding of the geological controls determining the distribution of nickel mineralization at Redstone and the continuity of the higher grade massive sulphide type ore is well understood down to approximately 285 metres below surface.
+The understanding of the geological controls determining the distribution of nickel mineralization at Redstone and the continuity of the higher grade massive sulphide is well understood down to approximately 285 metres below surface.
 This understanding has been gained from close spaced drilling, detailed underground geological mapping and from the knowledge gained from an extended period of stoping.
-An acceptable drill density has allowed the massive sulphide ore body to be extrapolated down to approximately 510 metres below surface.
+An acceptable drill density has allowed the massive sulphide zone to be extrapolated down to approximately 510 metres below surface.

-Our understanding of the nickel grade distribution within the lower grade structurally - controlled stringer type ore in the hangingwall has been limited by a smaller dataset on this mineralization type (minimal stoping information) and by an imperfect understanding of the structurally elements that influence it's continuity.
-An increased appreciation of the structural controls of the stringer type nickel mineralization should result in increased resources from this ore type.
+Our understanding of the nickel grade distribution within the lower grade structurally - controlled stringer zone in the hangingwall has been limited by a smaller dataset on this mineralization type (minimal stoping information) and by an imperfect understanding of the structurally elements that influence it's continuity.
+An increased appreciation of the structural controls of the stringer type nickel mineralization should result in increased resources from this zone.

-An accelerated and well managed diamond exploration program since early 2006 by Liberty has considerably increased the quality of the Redstone resource dataset, which has facilitated resource modelling and estimation in this study.
+An accelerated and well managed diamond exploration program from 2006 to April 2007 by Liberty has considerably increased the quality of the Redstone resource dataset, which has facilitated resource modelling and estimation in this study.
 The Liberty component of the total dataset equates to 43% of drilling meters and 38% of sampling data.
 It is fortunate that the majority of this exploration is focussed on deeper future mining areas.
 The exploration methodologies and protocols practiced by Liberty exploration staff conform to industry 'best practices'.